 The India-EU Clean Energy Days were featured in the Renewable Energy India 2018 Expo, the international exhibition for renewable energy.
-The EU – India Clean Energy Days & International Matchmaking was organised by Business Beyond Borders (BBB) together with European Business and Technology Centre (EBTC) and supported by European Commission.
-This event was a great opportunity to learn about the latest developments on the EU-India relations in the key area of clean technologies and to take active part in the discussions with high level speakers in the sector.
+The EU-India Clean Energy Days & International Matchmaking was organised by Business Beyond Borders (BBB) together with European Business and Technology Centre (EBTC) and supported by the European Commission.
+This event was a great opportunity to learn about the latest developments in the EU-India relations in the key area of clean technologies and to take active part in the discussions with high level speakers in the sector.

 The SolarPower Europe Emerging Markets Task Force, chaired by Eni, was launched in March 2018 and is currently working on five market reports on India, Mozambique, Myanmar, Morocco and Senegal and a database of existing financing instruments available for solar project development in emerging markets.